My Tokyo Guide

 See something interesting?
 Click on the heart button in the article to add a page from this site to My Favorites.

 Main content starts here.

-Enjoy a park barbecue in the middle of Tokyo, see views of Tokyo Bay and beyond from a modernist observatory, and see one of Japan’s most impressive collections of marine life
+Enjoy a park barbecue in the middle of Tokyo, and a ride into the sky on a Ferris wheel, see the sunrise and other stellar views of Tokyo Bay and beyond from a modernist observatory, and see one of Japan’s most impressive collections of marine life at the park aquarium.

 This building, a rest area-cum-observation deck, was designed by Yoshio Taniguchi, a famous Japanese architect.
 The remarkable piece of modern architecture opens onto Tokyo Bay, framing the area like a photograph.
 Its walls are formed by cage-like bars, making it almost completely transparent.
 From the outside, one can see the people within, an image of nature and humans harmonizing together.
 It offers spectacular views of the surrounding areas.

 Located in the middle of Kasai Rinkai Park, Tokyo Sea Life Park is home to marine life from the local waters of Tokyo Bay to the Arctic Circle and everywhere in between.
 The aquarium’s entrance is marked by an impressive glass dome that rises above the trees of the park, designed by Yoshio Taniguchi in 1989.
 The aquarium’s most impressive feature is its 2,200-ton tank of bluefin tuna, the first in the world designed specifically so the tuna can move in their natural swimming pattern.
 This aquarium features more than just fish.
-It has seabirds like auks and puffins and one of the largest collections of penguins in the country.
-It also has a hands-on exhibit great for kids, featuring sea urchins, stingrays, and crabs.
+You can see over 600 species of marine life from around the world, including penguins swimming around in one of the largest penguin exhibits in Japan.